12 Christmas tips for dementia carers

 Many people with dementia have difficulty understanding time.
 A dementia clock is a digital clock that shows the time, time of day (morning, afternoon, evening, night), day and date in large, easy to read digits.
 This could help reduce disorientation and may help prevent sundowning – an intense state of confusion that typically happens around dusk.

-Reminder clocks are also useful for helping someone with dementia remember important things like when they need to take medication.
+Reminder clocks are also useful for helping someone with dementia to remember important things like when they need to take medication.

 Disturbed sleep is a common symptom of dementia, so night lights and motion-sensitive lights can help the person find their way around and reduce the risk of falls if they get up during the night.